StephenLegacy/AI-Agency-Web/README.md

 *StephenLegacy*
 *Files available in the master branch* - Work in progress

-AI-Agency-Website is a modern, responsive, and high-performance website designed for AI-driven businesses and tech agencies.
+AI-Agency-Website, a modern, responsive, and high-performance website designed for AI-driven businesses and tech agencies.
 Built with scalability and efficiency in mind, this project ensures a seamless user experience while showcasing AI-powered services effectively.

 ## 🚀 **Features**